City-of-Helsinki/respa/docs/payments.md

 An order can be in state `waiting`, `confirmed`, `rejected`, `expired` or `cancelled`.
 A new order will start from state `waiting`, and from there it will change to one of the other states.
 Only valid other state change is from `confirmed` to `cancelled`.

 An order is created by providing its data in `order` field when creating a reservation via the API.
 The UI must also provide a return URL to which the user will be redirected after the payment process has been completed.
 In the creation response the UI gets back a payment URL, to which it must redirect the user to start the actual payment process.

+## Requested reservations

+Payment integration has been implemented to support reservations in resources that requires staff confirmation.
+In that case payment link is sent to reserver in email after staff has changed reservations state to `waiting_for_payment`. `NotificationTemplate` with `NotificationType` `RESERVATION_WAITING_FOR_PAYMENT` must be defined and the template body must include `{{payment_url}}` tag for payment link to be included in the email.
+Default wait time for payment before order gets expired is 24 hours and it can be changed with setting `RESPA_PAYMENTS_PAYMENT_REQUESTED_WAITING_TIME`.

 ## Administration